 Teaching writing | Simple writing ideas

-In Teaching writing, part 1, I promised you some good news, and here it is: writing doesn’t have to be a tearful, hair-pulling experience!
-Plant a few seeds by trying some of these simple writing ideas, and soon your kids’ papers will begin to bloom!
+In Why Is Writing So Difficult to Teach?
+I promised you some good news, and here it is: writing doesn’t have to be a tearful, hair-pulling experience!
+Plant a few seeds by trying some of these simple writing ideas, and soon your children’s and teens’ papers will begin to bloom!

 1. Establish Limits

 When you set limits—such as giving step-by-step directions for the writing project—your children will feel more secure in their efforts.
 Provide concrete help by way of checklists, brainstorming worksheets, or skill-building exercises.

 Even something as simple as limiting composition length allows the reluctant writer to admit, “OK.
 I can write five to seven sentences.”

 2. Expand Skills

 Start by introducing students to the thesaurus so they can choose more vivid, descriptive, or concrete words.
 As they make stronger word choices, not only will their vocabulary improve, their writing will begin to sparkle as well.

 As a side note, our very favorite thesaurus is The Synonym Finder.
 [I’m sharing this affiliate link because I know you’ll love this thesaurus!]
 Entries are alphabetical, so it’s easy to use.
 Plus, it’s the most complete thesaurus we’ve found.